thisisrandy/catan-randomizer/README.md

   and instead use the instructions from the manual (_"Shuffle... with their reverse sides facing up.
 Starting with the oldest player... each takes a [port] and places it..."_)
-- A _Min Island Count_ setting specific to this scenario is provided from the settings menu.
-You can use it to specify a lower limit on the number of distinct islands generated during the shuffling process.
 - There are two additional scenarios provided which do not appear in the
   manual:
   - _New World Expanded_: Same as _New World_ but using the full frame and all